Mikey Minutillo

 Michael Minutillo is an American soccer player.

 Career

 Minutillo played two years of college soccer at Virginia Tech, before transferring to Penn State University in 2012.
 He also played in the Premier Development League for IMG Academy Bradenton and San Jose Earthquakes U23.

 On March 4, 2015, Minutillo signed with Faroe Islands Premier League side 07 Vestur.
 He returned to the United States in March 2017, when he signed for United Soccer League club Richmond Kickers.

+Minutillo signed with Athletes Untapped as a private soccer coach on Sep 20, 2024.